Although oxycodone addiction is the largest part of America’s opioid epidemic, The Recovery Village offers treatment programs that can help.

-Prescribed as a painkiller, oxycodone is a synthetic product of the opium poppy, similar to heroin, morphine and other addictive opioids.
-When taken, oxycodone creates a euphoric high, leading even an innocent user with a legal prescriptions to end up potentially craving the narcotic.
+Oxycodone is a synthetic product of the opium poppy, similar to heroin, morphine and other addictive opioids.
+It is prescribed as a painkiller and creates a euphoric high, leading even an innocent user with a legal prescription to potentially crave the narcotic.
 Over time, this use can turn into an oxycodone addiction.

-Oxycodone addiction is a medical disorder and can be treated with the proper support and medical resources.
+Oxycodone addiction is a medical condition and can be treated with the proper support and medical resources.

-Oxycodone is a narcotic analgesic, or painkiller, that’s been around in America since the mid-1900s.
+Oxycodone is a narcotic analgesic or painkiller that’s been in America since the mid-1900s.
 It is a semi-synthetic opioid, meaning it is chemically manufactured from opium, a highly addictive drug derived from the sap of the opium poppy plant.
 Opioids are notoriously addictive substances because they trigger a rush of dopamine in the brain, which causes a euphoric high.

 - OxyContin (oxycodone only)

 - Percocet (oxycodone and acetaminophen)